CSC207-2022F-UofT/course-project-team-communify/README.md

 - UserViewModel 85%

 ### Design Patterns Used
-- singleton, multiple times in classes such as UserList, PlaylistLibrary, SongLibrary
+- Singleton, multiple times in classes such as UserList, PlaylistLibrary, SongLibrary
-- a facade, removing the Swing code from Main.java
+- A facade, removing the Swing code from Main.java
-- a factory, creating both types of user (regular and Artist)
+- A factory, creating both types of user (regular and Artist)

 ### Examples of SOLID
 - Single Responsibility Principle: each of our classes have a single, defined purpose.